elliotgmitchell/elliotgmitchell.github.io/docs/index.md

 </div>
 <div class="home_column2">
 <!-- Main content goes here -->
-<p>I'm currently a Senior Data Scientist at Geisinger, as a part of the Steele Institute for Health Innovation
+<p>I'm currently a Data Science Team Lead at Geisinger, as a part of the Geisinger Informatics AI/ML team, working remotely from New York City.
 </p>

-<p>I recently graduated from Columbia University with a  PhD in Biomedical Informatics, working with Dr. Lena Mamykina, where my dissertation research was at the intersection of data science and human computer interaction in health.
+<p>I graduated from Columbia University in 2021 with a PhD in Biomedical Informatics, working with Dr. Lena Mamykina, where my dissertation research was at the intersection of data science and human computer interaction in health.
 </p>

 <p>Previously, I worked in technical services at Epic in Madison, WI, and studied Psychology and Cognitive Science at Carleton College in Northfield, MN.